INDTLab/PMTSPN/README.md

 # PMTSPN
-This is a code repository for a paper in BMVC 2022, named 'Unifying the Visual Perception of Humans and Machines on Fine-Grained Texture Similarity'.
+Code for "Unifying the Visual Perception of Humans and Machines on Fine-Grained Texture Similarity", BMVC 2022.

 We will open the source code soon...